Can Deer Swim?

 - Why Do Deer Cross Wide Bodies of Water?

-- Resources
+- References

-The Deer Body Built For Swimming
+The Deer’s Body Is Built For Swimming

-Deer have powerful hind legs, which they use to good advantage while swimming.
+Deer have powerful hind legs, which they use to their advantage while swimming.
 With that power and good stamina, a white-tailed deer can swim distances up to 10 miles, easily allowing them to cross most lakes and rivers.
 Additionally, their well-designed coat acts as a flotation device.
 [3]

 The Deer’s Undercoat Is a Natural Flotation Device